usnistgov/hyperspy_tutorial/instructions/install_bundle_windows.rst

    Single user installation is recommended.

-It is recommended to install the HyperSpy bundle in a folder with a short path (less than 32 characters) to avoid issues with the JupyterLab and its deeply nested folder structure.
-The default folder should be fine in most situations (non domain user account):
+It is recommended to install the HyperSpy bundle in a folder with a short path (less than 32 characters) such as your user folder.
+The default folder should be fine in most situations:

 .. figure:: _static/windows_install_location.png
    :width: 100 %